MingcongBai/history278-notes/Reviews/MidTerm1.md

 One of the earliest African women to be recorded in modern European languages.
 It was a collaboration between Sister Chicaba and Father Juan Carlos Miguel de Paniagua, where she provided information for assembly of a biography.

-Chicaba stood out for her cause and method of escaping slvaery, "by exhibiting her extrodinary holiness" according to the author (healing and performance of rituals?).
+Chicaba stood out for her cause and method of escaping slavery, "by exhibiting her extrodinary holiness" according to the author (healing and performance of rituals?).

 Chicaba was born the youngest daughter of King of Lamina Baja del Oro, in contemporary Eastern Ghana, Togo, and Benin.
 She was quickly noticed to be of significant upbringing, for her wearing jewelry upon capture, and that her name "Chicaba", meaning "golden child", or "divine gift".
 She was given a name when baptised, as Teresa.